Swimming Lakes and Beaches near Atlanta for Georgia Families this Summer

 Georgia Lakes for Swimming near Atlanta

 Located on the north shore of Lake Acworth inside of Cauble Park, the Cauble/Acworth beach is a favorite area for swimming near Atlanta.
 Acworth Beach is open daily from dawn to dusk, starting in early June through Labor Day.
 In addition to the swimming beaches, the park has picnic tables, two playgrounds, pavilions for rental, a boat launch area, and fishing dock.
 Parking is free during the week and $10 for non-Acworth residents on holidays and weekends.
-Please note: This beach is heavily used and it may be difficult to social distance on busy days.

-Margaritaville at Lanier Islands.
+Thrill to the water attractions and beach at Margaritaville at Lanier Islands.
 Photo courtesy of Explore Georgia

 Ocean Swimming Beaches Close to Atlanta